Welcome to the Yang Research Group at the Department of Aerospace Engineering & Engineering Mechanics at the University

 About Our Group

-Dr. Yang joined the Department of Aerospace Engineering & Engineering Mechanics at UT-Austin as an assistant professor in Fall 2022.
+Dr. Jin Yang joined the Department of Aerospace Engineering & Engineering Mechanics at UT-Austin as an assistant professor in Fall 2022.
 He received his B.Tech in Engineering Mechanics from Tsinghua University in 2013.
 He received his doctorate in 2019 from the California Institute of Technology, where he developed fast, accurate, adaptive-mesh augmented Lagrangian digital image/volume correlation (ALDIC/ALDVC) methods to measure 2D/3D full-field deformations quantitatively.
-After his graduate studies, he was a Postdoctoral Research Associate at the University of Wisconsin-Madison, where his research focused on developing a micro-cavitation-based rheometry method to characterize viscoelastic properties of soft gel-like materials at ultra-high strain rates (> 10^3 s^-1) by utilizing laser-induced cavitation experiments.
+After his graduate studies, he was a Postdoctoral Research Associate at the University of Wisconsin-Madison between 2019 and 2022, where his research focused on developing a micro-cavitation-based rheometry method to characterize viscoelastic properties of soft gel-like materials at ultra-high strain rates by utilizing laser-induced cavitation experiments.
 He is the recipient of the Haythornthwaite Seed Grant from ASME and the International Congress of Theoretical and Applied Mechanics (ICTAM) fellowship.